Larry Blank: Conducting

-Blank is a regular guest conductor and orchestrator for Friday Night is Music Night on BBC Radio Two.
-As an expert on Broadway music, he has conducted tributes to Marvin Hamlisch, Jerry Herman, Kander and Ebb, Cahn and Van Heusen, Don Black and many more.
-Blank has been associated with The Oliver Awards in London for 10 years as Music Supervisor/Orchestrator and conductor.
-He is the resident pops conductor for the Pasadena Symphony in California.
-He has guest conducted for the Opera de Toulon in Toulon, France as well as conducting their celebrated production of Bernstein's Wonderful Town.
+Blank is a regular guest conductor and orchestrator for Friday Night is Music Night on BBC Radio 2.
+He has been associated with the Olivier Awards for 10 years as a musical supervisor and conductor.
+Blank is the resident POPS conductor for the Pasadena Symphony, California.
+He has guest conducted for the Opera de Toulon, including conducting their production of Bernstein's Wonderful Town.